geissdoerfer/shepherd/README.md

 Next, install the tools used for installing and controlling the *shepherd* nodes.
 We'll use [Ansible](https://www.ansible.com/) to remotely roll out the basic configuration to each *shepherd* node and *shepherd-herd* to orchestrate recording/emulation across all nodes.
 The tools are hosted on `PyPI` and require Python version `>=3.6`.
-Use your Python dependency manager to install the following two tools.
-For example, using `pip`:
+Install the tools using `pip`:

 ```
 pip install ansible shepherd-herd
 ```

-Edit the `hosts` file in the root directory of the repository using your favorite text editor, assigning host names and known IP addresses of your BeagleBones.
+Edit the `hosts` file in the root directory of the repository, assigning host names and known IP addresses of your BeagleBones.
 You can arbitrarily choose and assign the hostnames (sheep0, sheep1, in this example) and the ansible_user.

 ```